MFarabi619/MFarabi619/README.md

 - 🌱 I began my self-taught developer journey in January 2023.
 I’m currently learning Full-Stack Web Development, and Embedded Systems Development🕸️🤖
 - 👀 While I’m interested in web apps, I also have experience with lower level languages such as C/C++, and Java🍵
 - 💻 I'm also a passionate Vim/NeoVim enthusiast that enjoys task automation with Bash and Python🥳
+- 🛠️ I believe that a good developer experience (DX) is key to a good UI/UX.
+I regularly explore technologies and features that reduce fatigue and improve productivity🚀

 <!-- If you liked the format of this README, feel free to copy it and [leave a star! :)](https://github.com/MFarabi619/MFarabi619) -->